Pork wonton recipes

-This is a basic pork wonton recipe.
+This is a basic pork wonton filling recipe.
 To this, other ingredients like fresh shrimp, cabbage, mixed vegetables can be added.

 600g ground pork